Tips to find the right mentor for you

 It is always helpful to do some research on your mentor – if not to verify their experience, but to understand the industry they operate in better and their background.

 Most importantly – we are here to help.
-If you have questions for your mentor – such as asking them about their experience in a certain field, or if you wish to verify their credentials – why not ask us, and we can reach out to your potential mentor on your behalf.
-Send us an email to: firstname.lastname@example.org
+If you have questions for your mentor – such as about their experience, or if you wish to verify their credentials – why not ask us.
+We can reach out to your potential mentor on your behalf.
+Send us an email to: email@example.com

 We advise mentees to ask questions and seek clarification via MentorSelector.
-Some mentees have approached mentors directly – but we advise against this as often the mentor prefers to connect via MentorSelector until they get to know their mentee better.
+Some mentees have approached mentors directly – but we advise against this.
+Often the mentor prefers to connect via MentorSelector until they get to know their mentee better.
 First impressions last – it is important to respect your mentor’s boundaries – it is the foundation of a strong, trusting, long term relationship.